fineanmol/hacktoberfest/profiles/zishan.md

 ### Interests

-- I am an tech enthusiast who also love to play chess.
+- I am a tech enthusiast who also love to play chess.

 ### Development